flydelabs/flyde-openai-code-generation-research/README.md

 `pnpm install`

-### Generate Part Versions
+### Scripts

-In order to conform to OpenAI's recommendation of at least 500 items in the training data set, several versions of a prompt for each code part are generated.
-Along with an additional version for the code part's function.

-`pnpm run generate:versions`
-Note: requires an OpenAPI key on `OPEN_AI_KEY`
+Note: some scripts require a valid and GPT-4 enabled OpenAPI key available on env variable `OPEN_AI_KEY`.

-### Preparing the dataset
+#### pnpm run generate:versions

+Generate prompts and an alternate version of the code for each code part.

+#### pnpm run prepare:dataset

+Writes a JSON file with all the prompts and code parts

+#### pnpm run prepare:jsonl

-This process aggregates all the generated versions into a single JSON that is later passed to the OpenAI CLI helper tool - https://platform.openai.com/docs/guides/fine-tuning/cli-data-preparation-tool
+Tranforms the JSON file into a JSONL file that can be used by the OpenAI CLI tool

-`pnpm run prepare:dataset`
+### pnpm run benchmark:generate

+Generates parts based on the benchmark prompts

+### pnpm run benchmark:score

+Scores the generated parts using GPT-4

-### Train
+### pnpm run benchmark:csv

-`OPENAI_API_KEY=[key] openai api fine_tunes.create -t dataset_prepared.jsonl -m babbage`

-ft-2rEKwrEUNhqyJCAhgoKw0fDt
+Generates a CSV file with the results